Lofoten with roof tents – guide with practical advice and inspiration

 We got a spot very close to the beach where there was also a fire pit.
 The campsite also has nice newly built facilities and a restaurant with good beer and a large outdoor area.

-Of course, we brought our portable sauna tents and took the opportunity to carry it down to the beach for a magical sauna experience!
+Of course, we brought our portable sauna tent and took the opportunity to carry it down to the beach for a magical sauna experience!

-One of our best rooftop tent spots we found at Unstad Beach.
-Here there are parking spots near the service house but also 3-4 right next to the shoreline.
+One of our best roof tent spots we found at Unstad Beach.
+Here there are stopover spots near the service house but also 3-4 right next to the shoreline.
 When we arrived it felt a bit like we had landed in paradise.

-The ladder was unfolded right where the beach began, it was sunny and windless, behind us was Unstad's beautiful valley with meadows full of buttercups, surrounded by beautiful mountains.
+The steps unfolded right where the beach began, it was sunny and windless, behind us was Unstad's beautiful valley with meadows full of buttercups, surrounded by beautiful mountains.

 There was also a fire pit at our spot, so luxurious.
 The downside – no toilets (unless you want to walk to the service house about a kilometer away).